 Death by Sex: It is a rule dating from the time of Iemitsu for the first courtier of the Inner Chambers to lie with an unmarried Shogun to be discreetly executed for causing injury to her person (Iemitsu the Younger had a truly horrific First Time and could not understand that it isn't always like that).
 Too bad nobody told Mizuno or Yoshimune ahead of time.

-Heir Club for Men: Kasuga is essentially a member of the club, but most of Japan gives up on it by the time the younger Iemitsu is unveiled.
-By the fourth generation, almost no one even realizes anymore that things were ever different.
+Heir Club for Men: Kasuga is a die-hard proponent of the Club because of her devotion to Iemitsu the Elder, but most of Japan has already given up on male-line succession by the time Iemitsu the Younger reveals herself.
+By the fourth post-Pox generation, almost no one even realizes any more that things were ever different, and the idea of male heirs to noble houses is scandalous.

-Hidden Elf Village: The closing of Japan had a rather different rationale here.
-While the Dutch factory at Deshima remained open, every trip the local Kapitan made to pay homage was precisely stage managed to conceal the lack of men in the country and government.
+The closing of Japan had a rather different rationale here.
+While the Dutch factory at Deshima remained open, every trip the local Kapitan made to pay homage was precisely stage managed to conceal the altered gender balance and the gender of the shogun.
+The fear was that other countries would try to invade at a time when Japan could not field an able-bodied army to repel them.

 Edo Castle served as a miniature version for several years after the death of Shogun Iemitsu the Elder.

 Brother-Sister Incest: Akimoto and his sister Kinu slept together, resulting in a daughter.
 Emonnosuke was quite amused when he found out, and notes that even the origin of Japan was based on this trope.
-Whatever else, at least Akimoto and Kinu both consented to it...
+At least it appears to have been quite consensual, because Akimoto and Kinu clearly adore each other and did not wish to be separated...

 Parental Incest: ...which is more than can be said about what happened between Sakyo and his mother.
+She started raping him when he was 14 and continued doing so long enough to have two children by him.
 Little wonder he was willing to work at Ienobu's household with no pay if it meant getting away from her.

-In Spite of a Nail: Despite being the opposite sex, the Shoguns of this timeline share the same names, reign dates and have very similar personalities to their historical counterparts.
+In Spite of a Nail: Despite being the opposite sex, the Shoguns of this timeline share the same names and reign dates and have very similar personalities to their historical counterparts.
+Due to the closing of Japan to foreigners, its relationships with the outside world remain much the same as well.

 Knight Templar: The Reverend Kasuga.
 She murders and kidnaps without batting an eye, and will use the only person she is halfway fond of as a brood mare.
 Her motivation?